Lou Schizas

-Lou Schizas is best known for his work as an equities analyst for the Canadian specialty channel BNN: Business News Network (formerly Report on Business Television) since its launch in September 1999 until August 24, 2007.
-Schizas claims on his website Happy Capitalism that he analyzed over 16,000 stocks during his time with BNN.
+Lou Schizas is a Canadian financial analyst.
+He is best known for his work as an equities analyst for the Canadian specialty channel Business News Network (BNN) since its launch in September 1999 until August 24, 2007.
 He was also a daily contributor to national network CTV’s morning flagship program, Canada AM.

-Schizas was an on-air radio personality on Corus Entertainment radio stations AM640 (CFMJ) in Toronto and AM980 (CINW) in London until September 2018 when Corus tried to terminate its relationship with him with an offer of 1 month after 18 years of outstanding business and market analysis.
+Schizas was an on-air radio personality on Corus Entertainment radio stations AM640 (CFMJ) in Toronto and AM980 (CFPL (AM)) in London until September 2018 when Corus tried to terminate its relationship with him with an offer of 1 month after 18 years of outstanding business and market analysis.
 Schizas retained a labour lawyer and successfully settled on 15 months of working notice.
 This involved working for the Corus station in Hamilton and London.
 His last day with Corus was December 10 2019.